Save 15% on your first auto-ship purchase. Enter SAVE15 at checkout.

 Collars and leashes

-Introduce a collar and leash early so your puppy can get used to it as a part of their routine.
-If your puppy has never worn a collar, when inside, make sure to put it loosely on them until they are comfortable for it to be fitted.
+Introduce a collar and leash early so your puppy can get used to them as a part of their routine.
+If your puppy has never worn a collar when inside, make sure to put it loosely on them until they are comfortable enough for it to be properly fitted.
 The same process applies to a leash and harness.
-To start with, let your puppy wander around the house/yard so they can familiarize themselves with the leash before taking them out.
+To start, let your puppy wander around the house/yard so they can familiarize themselves with the leash before taking them out.
 When walking your puppy, it is important to keep practicing so they see leashes, harnesses, and collars as positive.

 Puppy on leash licking his lips, big tongue